Virgula0/project-zero/README.md

 - **Weapon Finder Movement**

-> If unequipped or an enemy finished its ammo, it tries to rech the closer equippable weapon based on its own list of equippable weapons type.
-Weapoons left on the ground by the player are equippable by the enemies too.
-Some certain weapons can be marked as `Available to the player only` and it is equippable by the player only the first time, then, if the player leaves the gun on the ground it will be available to the enemies too.
+> If unequipped or an enemy finishes its ammo, it tries to reequip the closest equipable weapon based on its list of equipable weapon types.
+Weapons left on the ground by the player are equippable by the enemies too.
+Some certain weapons can be marked as `Available to the player only` and it is equippable by the player only the first time.
+Then, if the player leaves the gun on the ground, it will be available to the enemies too.

 - **Coward Movement**

-> When an enemy has not a weapon equipped and no weapon is available on the ground it starts to run away from the player until eventually, another gun is available and pickable by that enemy.
+> When an enemy does not have a weapon equipped and no weapon is available on the ground, it starts to run away from the player until eventually, another gun is available and pickable by that enemy.

-- All movmeents are based on graph and graph teory for reaching a certain point on the map.
+- All movements are based on the graph and graph theory for reaching a certain point on the map.

 ### Enemies:
-Enemies are categorized into:
+Enemies are categorised into:

 - **Goon**:
  Basic enemy, killed with a single shot from any damage-dealing weapon.
 It can equip any `Ranged` and `Melee` weapon.

 - **Dog**:
-  Fast, melee-based enemies that rush the player on sight.
-It does not equip  `Ranged` nor `Melee` weapons (such as sword) but it is considered a melee itself.
+ Fast, melee-based enemies that rush the player at sight.
+It does not equip  `Ranged` nor `Melee` weapons (such as a sword), but it is considered a melee weapon itself.

 ### Reward System:
 - **Scoring:** Every kill earns points.
 The points are calculated based on a formula:

 ```
 *  More shots → higher score
 *  The term w₁·S grows linearly with shots delivered.
 *
 *  Less chase time → higher score
 *  The term w₂·(1/(T+ε)) is largest when T is small, and falls off as T increases.
 *
 *  Plus base points
 *  Simply add existing GetBasePoints().
 * in other words:
 *
-* - the less is the TotalChasedTime, the higher will be the point
+* - The less the TotalChasedTime is, the higher the point will be
-* - the higher are the total shots delivered, the higher will be the point
+* - The higher the total shots delivered by enemies, the higher the point will be
 * - sum the base points to the calculation done on the first 2
 ```